Jarvi-Izana/PlagirismDetection/README.md

 # Assumptions
 ## file size
-The abstract file (explained later) is reletively and can be loaded in to memory.
+The abstract file (explained later) is reletively small and can be loaded into memory.

 ## synonyms input
 I assume one line is for one synonyms group.